ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_qg_youngs_modulus.rst

 **Validity**:

-The computation of the Young's modulus is valid only for deformation and size values in a "valid region".
+The computation of the Young's modulus is valid only for objects that initially have a spherical shape.
+In addition, the deformation and size values must be in a "valid region".
 Events outside this region will have a *nan*-valued (not a number) Young's modulus.
 Note that as a result, these events will be excluded from all plots when *remove invalid events* is checked in the *Filter* configuration tab.